The Hierarchy of Personal Financial Advisors

 Financial Planners, Your Consolation Prize

 Private wealth managers are considered at the top of the advisory hierarchy, but what does someone with $1 million to invest get?
 Most commonly you’ll see categories like “registered investment advisors” and “financial planners.”
-More often than not, there’s little technical differentiation between one category and the next; often, an advisor’s title is simple a function of what she decides to put on her business card.
+More often than not, there’s little technical differentiation between one category and the next; often, an advisor’s title is simply a function of what she decides to put on her business card.
 Because this is as deceiving as it sounds, some advisor trade groups are now trying to crack down on folks claiming to be offering services they aren’t really trained for.

 Most of these advisors and planners charge the same 1% fee as the private wealth managers.
-The biggest difference bewteen them and the private wealth managers is minimum account size they’ll require before taking you on as a client.
+The biggest difference between them and the private wealth managers is minimum account size they’ll require before taking you on as a client.
 Some planners will work with you for just an hourly fee, but they tend not to be the most capable because the smarter ones have figured out that they can earn far more money by charging an annual 1% advisory fee on investment accounts in excess of $1 million.

 Like private wealth managers, these planners will help you stake out your financial goals, and create a portfolio that takes into account your particular circumstances.
 Assuming they use accepted investing practices, especially low-cost index funds, there will be nothing wrong with the portfolio they recommend for you.
 In fact, it will probably look a lot like the one we at Wealthfront would suggest.